All spoilers on this page are left unmarked. You Have Been Warned!

 Jedi Consular Storyline

-Worse still is if she's saved.
+- Worse still is if she's saved.
 Once she finds out that literally 300 people died to save her, she's hit with a massive bout of Survivor Guilt and refuses to even see the Trooper again.
 The letter that she sends only punctuate the enormity of that fact.
 Having presumably heeded advice to check herself into therapy in order to help herself cope, the fact that her typing/writing is pretty much all in lower case, missing most of its punctuation and is riddled with despondence shows the player just how much her survival broke her down.

-- Incidentally, all of your companions will condemn saving her over 300 people, except for Tanno Vik (who doesn't care what decision you make but wants you to make a decision before the Imperials blow the place up)...and M1-4X, who points out that she's a professional so highly trained that as far as cost-benefit analysis goes, the 300 people combined are worth less than her to the Republic in terms of lost credits than she is.
+- Incidentally, all of your companions will condemn saving her over 300 people, except for Tanno Vik (who doesn't care what decision you make but wants you to make a decision before the Imperials blow the place up)...and M1-4X, who points out that she's a Special Forces so highly trained that as far as cost-benefit analysis goes, the 300 people combined are less valuable to the Republic in terms of lost credits than she is.

 Sith Warrior Storyline